contract dispute arbitration in Alcove, New York 12007

 In the quiet hamlet of Alcove, New York, nestled in the 12007 zip code, a simmering contract dispute nearly tore apart two longtime business partners.

-The Background: In March 2022, Elm Street Builders, owned by John Carmichael, entered into a contract with Summit Green Landscaping, led by Maria Lopez.
+The Background: In March 2022, Elm Street Builders, owned by the claimant, entered into a contract with Summit the claimant, led by the claimant.
 The deal called for Summit Green to transform the grounds of a historic estate in Albany with native plantings, stonework, and irrigation upgrades for a fixed price of $125,000.

 The Rising Conflict: By August 2022, the project was only halfway done.
 John, who prided himself on punctual and cost-effective projects, accused Maria’s team of delays and unjustified change orders pushing the price up by an additional $35,000.
 Maria countered that unforeseen soil contamination required expensive remediation, a fact Elm Street Builders knew about but failed to disclose in the original plans.
 Both sides claimed breach of contract and refused to pay the additional sum.